 Electric vertical takeoff and landing (eVTOL) aircraft will navigate complex urban environments autonomously.
 Neural networks process sensor data to:

-• Handle degraded conditions (fog, rain, GPS interference)
+- Handle degraded conditions like fog, rain, and GPS interference

 Cargo Drones